 From experience, the key to understanding events supporting Brandolini’s law can be digested into at least three factors: specialization, proving negatives, and time.
 Realizing the power of these factors can be a good starting point to prepare yourself for BS information and slow its spread.

 One of the many popular claims about the COVID-19 vaccines is their alleged technological nanoparticles.
 The claims vary depending on the source but share the same concerns, namely that COVID-19 vaccines (often the mRNA vaccines) contain nanoparticles that can either track or harm you.
-Indeed, some vaccines do contain lipid nanoparticles, which deliver the active ingredient (mRNA) to the cells at the injection site.
-However, these nanoparticles are harmless and common vehicles in vaccines, not the metallic or technological ones stated by some vaccine critics.
+Indeed, some vaccines contain lipid nanoparticles, which deliver the active ingredient (mRNA) to the cells at the injection site.
+However, these nanoparticles are harmless and common vaccine vehicles, not the metallic or technological ones stated by some vaccine critics.
 Nevertheless, you might be in a tricky situation if you don’t know anything about nanoparticles.

 You lack the claim-specific knowledge (specialization)